loldot/loldot.github.io/_posts/2024-04-15-your-code-is-not-clean.md

 twitter?

-I am almost a 100 percent certain that none of those people, if they stopped bike shedding for a little while, ran a program with any of the proposed solutions would be able to tell the difference.
-If this piece of code is correct and is not slowing down some hot path, no one should ever have to look at it after the code review.
-However, almost every person chiming in failed to mention what in my opinion is the biggest issue; the grading only makes sense with a maximum score of 100, but the signature does not reveal that.
-Any developer using this method will have to look at its implementation to understand what they should pass as an argument (or *just know* that the score parameter should be between 0 and 100).
-In my opinion it does not make sense on its own, and should be a private method.
-I would probably have renamed it as well.
+I am almost a 100 percent certain that none of those people, if they stopped bike shedding for a little while and ran a program with any of the proposed solutions, would be able to tell the difference.
+However, almost every person chiming in failed to mention what in my opinion is the biggest issue; the method is public, but it fails to encapsulate its inner workings.
+The grading only makes sense with a maximum score of 100, but the signature does not reveal that.
+Any developer using this method will have to look at its implementation to understand what they should pass as an argument.
+The method makes no sense on its own, and should be a private method; an implementation detail in a bigger unit.

+So yes, even though a lot of developers have strong opinions on this piece of code, when its compiled they don't really care.
+As long as this function is correct and is not slowing down some hot path, it is unlikely anyone would ever have to look at it again after the code review.